Last Updated on July 1, 2020 by Scott Krager

 The time has come.

-Intel has released its 9th-Generation CPUs in the form of Core i5-9600K, i7-9700K, and i9-9900K processors, and as it happens each year for some time, a new motherboard-generation have come to support new CPUs.
+Intel has released its 9th-Generation CPUs in the form of Core i5-9600K, i7-9700K, and i9-9900K processors, and as it happens each year for some time, a new generation of motherboards has arrived to support these new CPUs.

 Almost every time, these newer motherboards come with new chipsets.

 In case you don’t know, a chipset acts as the communication center of your motherboard and determines which CPUs, Graphics Cards, and hardware peripherals can be connected to that motherboard.

 Apart from this, it also plays a vital role in whether you can overclock your CPU.
 Yes, you also need an overclockable CPU for this purpose, but not all chipset allow that.

 And if that is the case, all the money you have put into that CPU goes worthless.